IBS and having fun

 Although it’s really hard to do when you’re dealing with IBS symptoms, never underestimate the power of having fun.

-Where are you ignoring that little boy or girl, because you have been told that work and responsability come first?
+Where are you ignoring that little boy or girl, because you have been told that hard work and responsability come first?

-How can you give yourself more space for having fun this season – despite your IBS?
+How can you give yourself more space for finding the fun this season – despite your IBS?

 Spread the word